 We may now summarize the holographic problem, and specify the free parameters.
 We fix a lens space boundary $\partial M=L(p,q)$, with an arbitrary $U(1)^2$ invariant metric, and a toric 4-manifold $M$ that fills it with R-symmetry Killing vector $\vec\xi$ \eqref{xibasis}. $M$ is specified by a labelled polytope $P$, as in Fig. \ref{troicdatafig}, with $\vec{v}_0=(-1,0)$, $\vec{v}_{d+1}=(q,-p)$.
 We have $d+1=\chi(M)$ fixed points/vertices $x_a$, $a=0,\ldots,d$, and a given solution will have corresponding constant values $\Lambda^I_a$ of $\Lambda^I$ at those fixed points.
 On the other hand, fixing a choice of $y^I_S$ satisfying the constraint \eqref{yRconstraint}, one can solve the equations \eqref{pflux} for $\Lambda^I_a$ in terms of $y^I_S$, the $\mathfrak{p}^I_a$, and the toric data, for each $a=1,\ldots,d$:

 In particular, we have

 and this automatically satisfies the constraint in \eqref{yRconstraint}.

 A supersymmetric supergravity solution, assuming it exists, will therefore be specified by a \emph{supergravity labelled polytope}, as in Fig.~\ref{troicdatafigdressed}, where in addition to the toric data in Fig. \ref{troicdatafig} we specify magnetic fluxes $\mathfrak{p}^I_a$ for each internal $D_a\cong S^2$, $a=1,\ldots,d$, and also specify chirality data $\sigmanew_a=\pm 1$ for each $a=0,\ldots,d+1$.
 The magnetic fluxes must satisfy the R-symmetry constraint \eqref{Rflux}, but this allows a freedom to shift a given choice $\mathfrak{p}^I_a\mapsto \mathfrak{p}^I_a + \mathfrak{f}^I_a$ by \emph{flavour magnetic fluxes} $\mathfrak{f}^I_a$, where by definition $\zeta_I \mathfrak{f}^I_a=0$.
-The gravitational free energy for such a solution is, for a generic choice of $\vec{\xi}$ where all fixed points are the isolated vertices $x_a$, given by~\cite{BenettiGenolini:2024xeo,toappear}
+The gravitational free energy for such a solution is \footnote{To obtain this result for the holographically renormalized free energy, supersymmetry requires specific finite counterterms as well as a Legendre transform to implement alternative quantization on half of the scalar fields \cite{BenettiGenolini:2024lbj}.
+Interestingly, in carrying out this procedure one finds that the contribution to the free energy from the conformal boundary then vanishes \cite{BenettiGenolini:2024lbj}.}, for a generic choice of $\vec{\xi}$ where all fixed points are the isolated vertices $x_a$, given by~\cite{BenettiGenolini:2024xeo,BenettiGenolini:2024lbj}